Chemical Peels in Chicago

 Where can the peel be applied?

 Chemical peels can be applied to the entire face or segment of the face, such as under the eyes only or scars on the face, along with deep furrows or specific aging lines.
-Our experience is to peel the entire face so there is homogeneous change, without any skin tone discrepancy.
+Our experience has shown it is better to peel the entire face so there is homogeneous change, without any skin tone discrepancy.

 However, chemical peels are not just limited to the face and neck, although they are the most commonly peeled anatomical entities.
 The peel can also be applied to almost any other part of the body, most commonly the torso and anywhere stretch marks have developed.